Machine Learning for Continuous Quantum Error Correction on Superconducting Qubits: Simulated Experiments

 In our first scheme, the simulated signal simply conforms to the idealized behavior given by Eq.~\eqref{eq:signal_expression}.
 At the beginning of each measurement sequence the system is set to a specified initial state in the coding subspace, and then the state of the next time step is determined by sampling a number $n_q$ of bit-flips $X_q$ for each qubit from the Poisson distribution, such that $n_q = \exp(-\gamma\Delta t) (\gamma\Delta t)^{n_q}/n_q!$ where $\Delta t$ is the time step size.
 These errors are applied to the corresponding qubits to get the next state.
 This cycle of sampling and propagating errors is repeated until we have generated a sufficiently long sequence of states.

-To create the corresponding $I_{k, t}$, we sample a uni-variate Gaussian distribution at each time step with variance $\tau^k_m/\Delta t$ and a mean of $\pm 1$ determined by the syndrome eigenvalue at that step.
+To create the corresponding $I_{k, t}$, we sample a uni-variate Gaussian distribution at each time step with variance $(\Gamma^k_m \Delta t)^{-1}$ and a mean of $\pm 1$ determined by the syndrome eigenvalue at that step.
 Our reference data has

-where $\Gamma_m^k$ needed to be estimated from the measurement signals while $\Delta t$ was known to us in advance, which results in $\tau^k_m= 1.9\times10^{-7} \text{ s}$.
+where $\Gamma_m^k$ needed to be estimated from the measurement signals while $\Delta t$ was known to us in advance.
 This sequence of Gaussian samples plus the underlying states provides a complete description of a system in the context of our error correction task.